View on GitHub

 Data Model

 The internal data model is based on the one big table (OBT) approach, but with the exception of linked enumerated dimensions (Look-Up tables) making it effectively a denormalized wide table with star schema.
-Specifically, the type (table) is named metadata.
+Practically, a graph database is used with a central node (vertex) type (cf. table) named metadata.
+The node properties are based on DataCite for the descriptive metadata.

 EtLT Process

-Combining the ETL (Extract-Transform-Load / schema-on-write) and ELT (Extract-Load-Transform / schema-on-read) concepts, processing is built upon the EtLT approach:
+The ingest of metadata records follows typical data transport patterns.
+Combining the ETL (Extract-Transform-Load / schema-on-write) and ELT (Extract-Load-Transform / schema-on-read) concepts, processing is built upon an EtLT approach:

 Particularly, this means “EtL” happens (batch-wise) during ingest, while “T” occurs when requested.